The Global Scrap Metal Industry in 2026: Trends, Challenges, and Future Outlook

 - Trade policies and tariffs influencing international scrap flows

-- Domestic demand fluctuations across key manufacturing sectors
+- Domestic demand fluctuations across manufacturing sectors

 - Energy costs impacting processing economics